adityapentyala/Gilhari-Retail-AWS-Python/README.md

 Also, the database-agnostic framework of Gilhari makes it very easy to switch the backend relational database (e.g., from Postgres to MySQL/SQLite) without having to write any code.

 The steps to configure Gilhari, the database(s), Kafka, the project environment and the steps to run the project are given below.

+The project has also been deployed to AWS' RDS and EC2 to demonstrate Gilhari's seamless integration with cloud instances.

 # Setting up Gilhari microservice
 Proceed to `/Gilhari9/README.md` and follow the instructions there